PixInsight

 General Description

-The basic idea how to apply a Hubble palette to a single-shot color (OSC) image in PixInsight is to split the color image according to the wavelengths of the three important frequencies found in typical emission or reflection clouds.
+The basic idea how to apply a Hubble palette to a one-shot color (OSC) image in PixInsight is to split the color image according to the wavelengths of the three important frequencies found in typical emission or reflection clouds.

 Element